IvanSanchez/homeassistant-freeds/README.md

 #### Guided installation

 - Enable the [HACS](https://hacs.xyz/) integration in your Home Assistant instance.
 - Use the side menu to browse HACS.
-- Navigate to "Integrations", then use the overflow menu (three dots at the top-right) to add a Custom Repository.
-- Enter the URL `https://github.com/IvanSanchez/homeassistant-freeds`, of type "Integration"
+Go to "integrations".
+- Click the bottom-right button labeled "Browse & download repositories".
+Search for "FreeDS".
-- You should see a new box labelled "FreeDS".
-Click on it and follow HACS' instructions to download and enable the integration.
+- Follow HACS' instructions to download and enable the integration.
 - Restart Home Assistant when HACS tells you to.

 #### Manual installation